 In recent months, it's been reported that an increasing number of self-managed super fund (SMSF) trustees are incorporating cryptocurrencies into their SMSF investment strategies.
 This is in spite of the notorious volatility in the price of 'cryptos' such as bitcoin,...– Read more

 An SMSF loan is a home loan used by a self-managed super fund (SMSF) to buy investment property.
 The returns on the investment – whether that’s rental income or capital gains – are funnelled back into the super fund, increasing your retirement savings.

 Investing in property within superannuation is not as straightforward as investing outside the superannuation environment.
 All investments need to be in the best interests of fund members and in accordance with the laws around SMSF borrowing.
-As such, any property investment should have an income stream and realistic prospects for capital growth.

 Please note that these are a general explanation of the meaning of terms used in relation to SMSF loans.
 The wording of loan terms and conditions may use different phrases or terms, and you should read the terms and conditions of the relevant loan to understand the features and cost of that loan.
 You cannot rely on these terms to the part of any loan you may purchase.
 Refer to the product disclosure statement (PDS) and Canstar’s Financial Services and Credit Guide (FSCG).

 Beneficiary: The person or people who will receive the SMSF money and assets upon becoming eligible (e.g. by reaching 65 years of age or permanently retiring).

 Capital Gains Tax (CGT): The tax payable on the gain in value of an asset, which is payable at the time you choose to sell it.
 At the time of writing, SMSFs that sell assets must pay the standard CGT of 15%, with a discount to 10% if the asset has been held for 12 months or more.
 Learn about capital gains tax (CGT).